jfitzgerald/md-lithium/README.md

 # md-lithium

-Takes a .md file and converts it to Tealium's custom Lithium styled HTML.
+Converts a markdown (*.md) file into Tealium's custom Lithium-styled HTML.

 # Installation
 Install all dependencies with: